 Tristan Thompson’s Endorsements

-Tristan Thompson’s investments
+Tristan Thompson’s Investments

 Thompson is known to be a big spender and is known to have a luxurious car collection.
 He is also known to give back to the community through his charitable efforts.
-He founded The Amari Thompson Fund in honour of his younger brother.
+He founded The Amari Thompson Fund in honor of his younger brother.

-Tristan Thompson’s other sources of income
+Tristan Thompson’s Other Sources of Income

-Tristan Thompson’s House and Car
+Tristan Thompson’s House

-Tristan Thompson’s Charity
+Tristan Thompson’s Charity Work

 While Thompson was with the Cleveland Cavaliers, he was one of seven NBA players nominated for the 39th annual J. Walter Kennedy Citizenship Award which is presented by the Pro Basketball Writers of America.
-Community service by Thompson consisted of purchasing turkeys and full bags of groceries for 150 families from Historic Greater Friendship Baptist Church in Cleveland, shopping sprees for children, as well as working to raise awareness of domestic violence and paediatric epilepsy.
+Community service by Thompson consisted of purchasing turkeys and full bags of groceries for 150 families from Historic Greater Friendship Baptist Church in Cleveland, shopping sprees for children, as well as working to raise awareness of domestic violence and pediatric epilepsy.